Swiss Guards: Following the Restoration

 The French Revolution abolished mercenary troops in its citizen army.
 After the Revolution, Napoleon and the Bourbon Restoration both made use of Swiss troops.
 Four Swiss infantry regiments served with Napoleon in both Spain and Russia.
-Two of the eight infantry regiments included in the garde royale from 1815 to 1830 were Swiss and can be regarded as successors to the Gardes suisses.
+Two of the eight infantry regiments included in the Royal Guard from 1815 to 1830 were Swiss and can be regarded as successors to the Gardes suisses.

 When the Tuileries was stormed again in the July Revolution of 1830, the Swiss regiments, fearful of another massacre, withdrew or melted into the crowd.
 They were not used again.
 In 1831, disbanded veterans of the Swiss regiments and another foreign unit, the Hohenlohe Regiment, were recruited into the newly raised French Foreign Legion for service in Algeria.

 Swiss in other armies

 Swiss Guard units similar to those of France were in existence at several other Royal Courts and public entities at the dates indicated below: